glouppe/info8002-large-scale-data-systems/lecture4.md

 .exercice[Why do we reset `acks` and `readlist` right after having received back just more than $N/2$ messages?]

+???

+Validity:
+1. consider a read without any concurrent write.
+This will return the latest value written since we have majority.
+2. consider a read concurrent with a write.
+Two valid values: the previous one or the one currently being written.

 ---

 class: middle

 # Atomic registers
 Towards single storage illusion.

+???

+Jump back to regular register example (3), slide 13.

 ---